Gurobi/gurobi-logtools/README.md

 # logextract

 Extract information from Gurobi log files and generate Pandas DataFrames or Excel worksheets for further processing.
-Also includes a wrapper for out-of-the-box interactive visualizations using the plotting library Plot.ly.
+Also includes a wrapper for out-of-the-box interactive visualizations using the plotting library plotly.

 # Usage